zazer0/gcp-ai-security-lab/docs/hints.md

 <details>
   <summary>Hint 1</summary>

-    In the configmap and deployment of the app ond the GKE cluster, you can find the name of a storage bucket.
+    The kubernetes secret you found in challenge 1 has a label telling you the name of a storage bucket.
     Probably the service account you found belongs to this app and it can access the storage bucket.

 </details>